avinassh/blag/content/posts/s3-log.md

 }
 ```

-The very first record will have offset as `0000000001`, every new object we insert in the S3 bucket we will increment it by one.
+The very first record will have offset `0000000001`.
+For every new object we insert in the S3 bucket, we will increment it by one.
 Once a record is inserted, we will return its offset to the caller.

 ```go
 func (w *S3WAL) Append(ctx context.Context, data []byte) (uint64, error) {